 The opportunity to serve America’s athletes truly is an honor and a privilege.
 The Olympic Games is a unique and special event; I have been fortunate to have served in this role at the 2004 Athens Games and the 2008 Beijing Games.
 I have learned a lot from those experiences, and I hope to use that knowledge and experience to provide the highest level of care to our team in London.

 Follow HSS's U.S. Olympic Team Physicians, Scott Rodeo, MD, and John Cavanaugh, PT, as they report on their experiences at the 2012 London Olympic Games.
-Olympic coverage on the HSS blog, HSS on the Move, can be found at www.hssonthemove.com/category/olympics.
+View Olympic coverage on the HSS blog.